IBM/CodeEngine/thumbnail/README.md

 ```

 Next we need to create a set of credentials that our build process will use
-to talk to the Registry - we'll store those in a file called `apilkey` and
+to talk to the Registry.
+We'll give those credntials a name of
-we'll give the API Key a name of `thumbnail-ns-APIKEY` so we can delete it
+`thumbnail-icr-APIKEY` so we can delete it later when we're done:
-later:

 ```
-$ ibmcloud iam api-key-create thumbnail-ns-APIKEY
+$ ibmcloud iam api-key-create thumbnail-icr-APIKEY

-Creating API key thumbnail-ns-APIKEY under 7f9dc5344476457f2c0f53244a246d44 as abc@us.ibm.com...
+Creating API key thumbnail-icr-APIKEY under 7f9dc5344476457f2c0f53244a246d44 as abc@us.ibm.com...
 OK
-API key thumbnail-ns-APIKEY was created
+API key thumbnail-icr-APIKEY was created
 Successfully save API key information to apikey

 Please preserve the API key!
 It cannot be retrieved after it's created.

 ID            ApiKey-aeff919a-99e7-402a-9552-4924f7535832
-Name          thumbnail-ns-APIKEY
+Name          thumbnail-icr-APIKEY
 Description
 Created At    2021-04-04T17:16+0000
 API Key       jtL0Z2ynl7RZs0U57lrWPou3xw2hnLo6D3wkORrwCbjE
 Locked        false
 ```
 <!-- export APIKEY=$(sed -n 's/^API Key[ ^t]*//p' < out | sed "s/ *//g") -->

 The final setup we need to do is to tell Code Engine how to talk to
 the Registry on our behalf using the API key we just created.
 To do this
-you'll need to copy the "API key" from the previous output into the following
+you'll need to copy the "API Key" from the previous output into the following
 command in place of the `$APIKEY`:

 ```